-- The definition and purpose of strategy at the business level - The importance of product-markets in business strategy - The generic competitive strategies of cost leadership, differentiation, best cost (hybrid), and focus as well as the trade-offs between them - The competitive dynamics amongst firms in the same industry and the influences on these firms and the industry - The common competitive tactics firms pursue, including growth strategies, offensive tactics, defensive tactics, collaborative tactics, political tactics, avoidance (blue ocean) tactics, and flexibility tactics
+- The definition and purpose of strategy at the business level - The importance of product-markets in business strategy - The generic competitive strategies of cost leadership, differentiation, integrated and focus as well as the trade-offs between them - The competitive dynamics amongst firms in the same industry and the influences on these firms and the industry - The common competitive tactics firms pursue, including growth strategies, offensive tactics, defensive tactics, collaborative tactics, political tactics, avoidance or "blue ocean" tactics, and flexibility tactics

-- Hill et al: Chapter 5, Chapter 6 - McDonald R. & Eisenhardt K.M.
+- Rothaermel: Chapters 6, 7 - McDonald R. & Eisenhardt K.M.
 "The New-Market Conundrum" Harvard Business Review, May-June 2020 - Leonardi P. "You're Going Digital Now What?"
 MIT Sloan Management Review, Winter 2020